Student patch lessons 2024-25

 Grading overview for patches through red- video

 Early weight transfer and down and up motion will help with their matching.
-Uphill christies will help the second half of their turns.
+Push down on the outside knee, bounce on the outside big toe.
 Visit the exercise page for ideas- here

 Class content